openSUSE/news-o-o/_posts/2024/2024-12-04-leap-micro-61-rc.md

 - EOL

 ---
-Leap Micro 6.1 Release Candidate images can be found at [get.opensuse.org](https://get.opensuse.org/leapmicro/6.1/) At this point we're only awaiting confirmation of the Leap Micro 6.1 maintenance setup prior making an official release hopefully later this week.
+Leap Micro 6.1 Release Candidate images can be already found at [get.opensuse.org](https://get.opensuse.org/leapmicro/6.1/) At this point we're only awaiting confirmation of the Leap Micro 6.1 maintenance setup prior making an official release hopefully later this week.

+**Please be aware that release of Leap Micro 6.1 means end of life for Leap Micro 5.5.**
+Users are advised to upgrade to either Leap Micro 6.0 or 6.1.

-Users upgrading from previous releases can consider [new opensuse-migration-tool](https://news.opensuse.org/2024/11/29/try-opensuse-migration-tool-leap-micro-61-beta/).
+Users upgrading from previous releases can consider our experimental [opensuse-migration-tool](https://news.opensuse.org/2024/11/29/try-opensuse-migration-tool-leap-micro-61-beta/).
 Migration tool it will be part of Leap Micro 6.1+, users from older release can still get the tool from git.

 See our [Leap Micro upgrade wiki](https://en.opensuse.org/SDB:System_upgrade_of_LeapMicro) for more information about upgrade options.